Editor's note: The text of this article has been updated 7/25/24 to reflect new information.

-In the wake of President Joe Biden’s decision to withdraw from the 2024 presidential race, construction is starting to see some follow-up developments, but industry officials caution the impacts of Biden’s move remain to be seen.
+In the wake of President Joe Biden’s decision to withdraw from the 2024 presidential race, construction is starting to see some follow-up developments, but industry officials caution that the impacts of his move that makes Vice President Kamala Harris the lead Democratic candidate remain to be seen.

 He adds, “Now that she is running on her own, it is possible we will see some different approaches emerge, but it is still too early to say.”